 Yes, Acupuncture and Chinese herbs are most effective in the initial stages of an acute condition.
 Colds, flus, stomach upsets, and headaches are some of the conditions that is best caught early before they get worse.
 Patients report immediate improvements in symptoms after an acupuncture treatment or beginning an herbal prescription.
 In Eastern Medicine, stages of a disease or the "Qi dynamic" are strongly considered.
 The initial stage is the best moment to address these issues that may become problematic to treat later.

 How Much Does It Cost & Do You Accept Insurance?

-- Yes!
-At Scarborough Family Chiropractic & Falmouth Family Chiropractic we do bill insurance, so give us a call and we will find out what your acupuncture benefits are.
-I am in network with Aetna, Cigna, and Harvard Pilgrim.
-We also bill out Anthem Blue Cross as an out of network provider.
+Yes!
+At Scarborough Family Chiropractic we do bill insurance, so give us a call and we will find out what your acupuncture benefits are.
+I am in network with Aetna, Anthem, Cigna, Harvard Pilgrim and United Health Care.